 Lots of beeps when the IH is plugged into the drivebox.
+The system tells you about timeouts and non communicating parts.
 There is an extra diagnosis screen in the IH2 - see the sheet on DRIVEBOX TESTS.

 MOTORS

 - STALLING when the motor should slew up to a high speed.
 A loud buzzing noise comes from the motor.
 No damage is done.
 Too much mechanical load.
 Could also be power supply droop.